OWASP/samm/v2.0/summit-201810-Minneapolis/SAMM2 marketing and promotion.md

 * Piggyback on other OWASP (flagship) projects, e.g. OWASP CISO contact list.
 * Research/use other communication channels
 * Improve/deliver SAMM training to raise awareness and generate income
+* Straighten out relationship with the opensamm.org website

 ##Actions
 Actions that have been identified are listed below.
 These have not been grouped yet.